 The older your coffee grounds are, the more they have been subject to oxidization.
 Coffee made from old grounds will taste stale even immediately after brewing.

 Coffee doesn’t go bad in the same way things like milk do.
-Old coffee grounds aren’t characterised by a rotten smell but by an absence of scent.
+Old coffee grounds aren’t characterized by a rotten smell but by an absence of scent.

 Ready To Enjoy Some Fresh Coffee?